joho1968/Fail2WP/README.md

 The Fail2WP WordPress Plugin was written by Joaquim Homrighausen while converting :coffee: into code.

-Fail2WP is sponsored by [WebbPlatsen i Sverige AB](https://webbplatsen.se), Stockholm, :sweden:
+Fail2WP is sponsored by [WebbPlatsen i Sverige AB](https://webbplatsen.se) :sweden:

-Commercial support and customizations for this plugin is available from WebbPlatsen i Sverige AB in Stockholm, :sweden:
+Commercial support and customizations for this plugin is available from WebbPlatsen i Sverige AB in :sweden:

 If you find this plugin useful, the author is happy to receive a donation, good review, or just a kind word.